 In addition to building community resiliency, these projects will give Xcel the opportunity to gain experience with developing and operating battery storage, microgrid controls, and the integration of these technologies within the utility’s distribution systems.

-Fresh Energy is pleased to see the RMP project move forward.
+Fresh Energy is pleased to see the RMP project move through this final regulatory step and toward implementation.
 It is a good example of a utility and community partners working collaboratively to achieve a goal.
 These microgrid projects have the potential to serve as models across the nation as interest in microgrids is growing.
 As we work to further decarbonize our communities, these types of relationships and collaborative approaches to projects will allow us to work together to achieve our carbon-free goals.